BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Rue"           | Mind       | Mysticism

 Updates as of 9/1/22:
+Offline ghost battles are a thing now!
+I'm not going to add it to the arcade yet because I want to make sure that I didn't miss any bugs & I want to try to add legit multiplay first.

+To get offline ghost battles to work you need to create a '/Ghost/' folder in the tiny monster trainer directory.
+Update the Tiny_Monster_Tainer.py to the one above on GitHub.
+Then add the multiplayer.py & ghostbattles.py to the '/Curtain/' folder.
+After that you can connect two thumbys together via the link cable, and have them start tiny monster trainer, then have both select multiplayer under game modes.
+It will do it's thing and both thumbys will have a .ujson file in their ghost folder with the opposing trainer's name.
+Select the ghost battle mode to pick the ghost you want to fight.
+You can download Blake.ujson in the ghost folder above to fight my trainer from my longest saved game.

+Updates as of 9/1/22:
 Geeze it's been a minute, work got busy.
 Also I couldn't figure out a bug with the code for the longest time.
 But I rounded that corner and I've mostly added ghost battles, I still need to do some testing to make sure it's working right.
 Right now multiplayer.py just sends ghost files over to the other thumby, I need to add a way to cycle through ghost files, ghost file ujsons need to be manually changed in ghostBattle.py code